pymc-devs/pymc/docs/source/developer_guide.rst

 So why is this necessary?
 One can imagine that we just compile one logp function, and do bookkeeping ourselves.
-For example, we can build the logp function in theano directly:
+For example, we can build the logp function in Theano directly:

 .. code:: python